-But there is a packed calendar of events to trade before the long weekend so we’d like to help you to earn more with TIQL by giving you this free guide to the markets and dates to watch this week.
+To help you to earn more with TIQL we’re sharing this free guide to the markets and dates to watch this week.
 Economic news and announcements cause financial markets to move a lot, and may provide some opportunities to trade.

 Remember, you can earn some extra cash by inviting people to trade with TIQL.
 The very first time someone you invite makes a deposit of $5 of more, you will receive $1.
 Whoever you invite also gets $1 USD to trade with; you can’t get better than that!
 You can keep earning as we pay you a percentage every time your supporters trade with TIQL.

 Here are our predictions for data that could make trading news this week:

 If you like the roller coaster ride when banks make interest rate decisions, you’ve got a good week ahead with 4 major rates being set.

 First to go is the Reserve Bank of Australia announcing its new Cash Rate (Tuesday 6th March 3.30am GMT).
 The Rate Statement, out at the same time, could have a few hidden gems but the 1.50% rate looks likely to stay the same.